 REBECCALOUISE LAW, using hundreds of suspended flowers

-Columbia Road is a street in East London which is transformed into a paradise of flowers with the flower market every Sunday.
+Every week Columbia Road in East London has transformed into a parade of flowers thanks to the Sunday flower market.

-Rebecca Louise Law —London-based installation artist— blends art, nature and people.
-She worked in numerous public spaces and with some of the most influencers fashion labels as Hermès, McQueen and Gucci over the past few years.
+Rebecca Louise Law —London-based installation artist— blends art, nature and people in her conceptual work with flowers.
+Over the years she has worked in numerous public spaces and with some of the biggest influencer in fashion including Hermès, McQueen and Gucci.

-With her conceptual work and by using hundreds of suspended flowers as artistic medium, Rebecca Louise Law transforms not only public spaces and museums but also encourages social change and challenges the natural boundaries of art.
+With her conceptual work and her use flowers as an artistic medium, Rebecca Louise Law not only transforms public spaces and museums but also encourages social change and challenges the natural boundaries of art.